c6o/docs/README.md

 ## Legal Stuff ##

 These documents are published as-is and come with no warranty.
-Traxitt Inc. reserves the right to change these documents at any time.
+CodeZero Technologies Inc. reserves the right to change these documents at any time.

-© Copyright 2019 Traxitt Inc. All Rights Reserved
+© Copyright 2030 CodeZero Technologies Inc. All Rights Reserved